bygri/1bsg/src/_content/hallhire/hallhire.md

 regular bookings such as fitness groups, and convenient to Katoomba, Leura, Medlow Bath, Wentworth Falls and Mt Victoria.

-Our Hall is fitted with a kitchen, toilet and shower facilities, slow combustion wood heater, air-conditioning, tables and chairs and a separate 10m2 meeting room.
+Our Hall is fitted with a kitchen, newly renovated toilet and shower facilities, slow combustion wood heater, air-conditioning, tables and chairs and a separate 10m2 meeting room.
 It's accessible by ramp.

 Outside, features include the grassed camping area with campfire pit,